canonical/sdkcraft/docs/explanation/sdks/workshopctl.rst

 The status of a workshop, such as *Ready*, *Pending* or *Error*, depends on the hook's run-time results:

-- *Ready* means success, achieved the hook sets SDK health to :samp:`okay` or exits gracefully with a zero code.
+- *Ready* means success, achieved if the hook sets SDK health to :samp:`okay` or exits gracefully with a zero code.

 - *Pending*: used when the hook sets SDK health to :samp:`waiting`,